mlochbaum/BQN/doc/leading.md

         c + x                 # 0-cells paired with 1-cells
         x + x                 # Pairwise addition

-If one argument is a scalar, that is, it has no axes, then leading axis agreement reduces to "scalar extension", where a single scalar is matched with an entire array by repeating it at every application.
-A scalar always agrees with any other array under leading axis agreement because it has no axes whose lengths would need to be checked.
+If one argument is a unit, that is, it has no axes, then leading axis agreement reduces to APL's "scalar extension" (where "scalar" is equivalent to BQN's "unit"), where a single unit is matched with an entire array by repeating it at every application.
+A unit always agrees with any other array under leading axis agreement because it has no axes whose lengths would need to be checked.

 With leading axis agreement, there are `k+1` shapes for arrays that can be added (or any other function with Each) to a given array `x` without changing its rank.
 These are precisely the prefixes of `≢x`, with ranks from `0` to `k` inclusive.
 Arrays with larger rank can also be used as the other argument, but then the result shape will match that argument and not `x`.